devgeniem/dustpress/README.md

 ## Usage

 You need to call `dustpress();` in your `functions.php` to enable DustPress.
-It must be naturally be done after requiring the library itself if you haven't used Composer's autoload feature.
+It must naturally be done after requiring the library itself if you haven't used Composer's autoload feature.

 Within your theme there must be two directories called `models` and `partials` to use DustPress.
 Their purpose will be explained later in this file.